Swindon Cable: Early history

 In 1961 a new cable network was used to transmit black and white television pictures.
-Once again, due to general poor reception, this proved enormously popular, especially since the BBC didn’t have enough transmitters to satisfy demand for the new media.
+Once again, due to general poor reception, this proved enormously popular, especially since the BBC didn't have enough transmitters to satisfy demand for the new media.

 At its peak in 1969, 15,000 were paying to receive their television pictures via cable television.
-However, this was a relay service in the true sense – in other words only existing terrestrial programmes could be put on the cable, and in consequence, the interest in cable started to decline as more and more BBC and ITV transmitters made reception clearer.
+However, this was a relay service in the true sense – only existing terrestrial programmes could be put on the cable, and in consequence, interest in cable started to decline as more and more BBC and ITV transmitters made reception clearer.
 Unlike their American counterparts, the British companies were not allowed to broadcast out-of-area signals or original programmes.

-In 1964 this company was acquired by Radio Rentals, which in turn became part of Thorn Electrical Industries in 1968.
+In 1964, this company was acquired by Radio Rentals, which in turn became part of Thorn Electrical Industries in 1968.